voyagermesh/voyager/docs/guides/certificate/http/overview.md

 kubectl apply -f https://raw.githubusercontent.com/appscode/voyager/10.0.0/docs/examples/certificate/http/crt.yaml
 ```

 8. Now wait a bit and you should see a new secret named `tls-kitecicom`.
-This contains the `tls.crt` and `tls.key` .
+This contains the `tls.crt` and `tls.key`.
+This secret must not have any dashes or other special characters.

 ```console
 $ kubectl get secrets